Architecture of Serbia: Medieval Christian fortifications

-Most medieval fortification architecture in Serbia followed ether Romanesque, Gothic, Byzantine, or Morava style influences.
-They were ether constructed on top of existing Roman or Byzantine fortifications, or on newly planned terrain (ether flat or on top of a hill).
+Most medieval fortification architecture in Serbia followed either Romanesque, Gothic, Byzantine, or Morava style influences.
+They were either constructed on top of existing Roman or Byzantine fortifications, or on newly planned terrain (either flat or on top of a hill).
 Surviving examples had all the common castle features depending on the terrain requirements, such as a bailey, keep (including donjon towers), battlements (crenelations, hordings and machicolations), gatehouses, moats, arrowslits, great halls, etc.

 Most impressive example of medieval fortifications can be seen with Smederevo Fortress, built by Đurađ Branković between 1428 and 1480.
 It is considered one of the largest fortifications in Europe in terms of covered terrain.
 The monumental complex was built in the Byzantine tradition and modeled after Constantinople Fortress.

 There are examples of fortified monasteries, such as Manasija (preserved fortified walls) and Ravanica (walls are partially in ruins).

 With the introduction of Bastion fort designs in the modernity period, medieval fortresses along the banks of the Danube river would be partially or completely demolished to make way for the geometric star shaped designs.
 Such fate occurred with Belgrade Fortress, which retained medieval, Ottoman, Habsburg, and bastion fort design elements, contributing towards a more unique eclectic design to the entire complex.
 Petrovaradin Fortress was built by completely demolishing the fortified monastery of Bélakút, which itself was built around the remains of a Roman fort.

 In contemporary Serbia, many of these medieval fortresses and castles are partially or in complete ruins, with efforts made to restore or preserve them through extensive conservation and restoration efforts.
 There are scant remains of surviving fortress and castle interiors and how they were decorated, with only medieval monasteries (particularly Hilandar at Mount Athos) preserving some interior designs from that period.